cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/the_naughty_nine_2023.md

 description = """Fifth-grader Andy finds himself without a present from Santa on Christmas morning.
 Realizing he must have landed on the “naughty list” and feeling unfairly maligned, Andy pulls together a team of eight other naughty-listers to help him execute an elaborate heist on Santa’s Village at the North Pole to get the presents they feel they deserve."""

 [taxonomies]
-xmas_genres = ['Adventure', 'TV Movie', 'Comedy', 'Family', 'Crime']
+xmas_genres = ['Crime', 'Family', 'TV Movie', 'Adventure', 'Comedy']

 [extra]
 film_url = """https://letterboxd.com/film/the-naughty-nine/"""